gytdau/website/_lists/books.md

 - Difficult Conversations
 - So Good They Can't Ignore You: Why Skills Trump Passion in the Quest for Work You Love

+---

+- _Lovely science fiction:_
   - Tomorrow Factory
   - The Paper Menagerie and Other Stories
   - **Stories of Your Life and Others**

+---

+- Man's Search for Meaning
 - Enchiridion (Dover Thrift Editions)
 - A Guide to the Good Life: The Ancient Art of Stoic Joy
 - Seven Brief Lessons on Physics